arbor-sim/arbor/doc/tutorial/network_ring_gpu.rst

 hardware Arbor will execute on.

-Step **(14)** creates a :class:`arbor.partition_hint`, and tells it to put 1000 cells in a groups allocated to GPUs, and to prefer the utilization of the GPU if present.
+Step **(14)** creates a :class:`arbor.partition_hint`, and tells it to put 1000 cells in a groups allocated to GPUs, and to prefer the utilisation of the GPU if present.
+In fact, the default distribution strategy of :class:`arbor.partition_load_balance` already spreads out cells as evenly as possible over CPUs, and groups (up to 1000) on GPUs, so strictly speaking it was not necesary to give that part of the hint.
 Lastly, a dictionary is created with which hints are assigned to a particular :class:`arbor.cell_kind`.
 Different kinds may favor different execution, hence the option.
 In this simulation, there are only :class:`arbor.cell_kind.cable`, so we assign the hint to that kind.

 Step **(15)** creates a :class:`arbor.partition_load_balance` with the recipe, context and hints created above.
 Another checkpoint will help us understand how long creating the load balancer took.